ora0600/confluent-operator2GKE/terraform/gcp/README.md

 5. Follow the  Information to work with the Confluent Setup [go to confluent](../../confluentREADME.md)

-The GKE cluster creation will take around minutes.
+The GKE cluster creation will take around 10-15 minutes.
+You will GKE cluster with a  multi-node Confluent Platform deployed into it.

 # Destroy Infrastructure